tylerwilbanks/WhatInDaWord/README.md

       system theme for light/dark mode instead of dark mode override.
     * It was very easy to observe these preferences, create delegates out of them, and even make my own reactive composable for reactive app theme changes:
-* 👨‍🔬 Unit Testing: I used [kotlin.test](https://kotlinlang.org/api/core/kotlin-test/)
-    * This was straight forward common code testing (source sets in gradle still kind of confuse me, but that not directly related to this library).
-    * runTest() is super neat as it skips delays.
-I like that.
-    * Wonderful for testing database operations.

 ```
 @Composable
 fun <T> rememberPreference(